USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

 ### Spatial Data Generation

-Emission spatial allocation surrogates are required for generating anthropogenic emissions by SMOKE to spatially allocate county-based emission inventory to model grid cells.
+Emission spatial allocation surrogates are required for generating anthropogenic emissions by SMOKE to spatially allocate county-based emission inventories to model grid cells.
 Emission surrogates can be based on population, roads, airports, railroads, and land use spatial data sets.
 The SA Vector and Surrogate Tools can be used to generate all needed emission surrogates for SMOKE.